Powerlearnproject/se-day1-assignment-RASHEEDOH/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering- is the creation, testimg and implementation of digital solutions to solve real world problems it is important because:
+1.It allows us to come up with real time innovations to problems 2.It assists in automation of mundane daily tasks
+3.It helps organizations achieve goals and manage important tasks

 Identify and describe at least three key milestones in the evolution of software engineering.

+Requirements specification
+it involves gathering all possible information regarding a software before development can begin Testing and debugging it involves identifying and correcting of all possible bugs and issues once a software solution has been developed Deployment
+It involves release of software solution to the market and It is usually the final step in the software development cycle

 List and briefly explain the phases of the Software Development Life Cycle.